aws-solutions-library-samples/guidance-for-creating-a-customized-coding-companion-with-amazon-q-developer/source/README.md

-# CDK TypeScript project for Guidance for Custom AI Code Generator on AWS
+# CDK TypeScript project for Guidance for Artificial Intelligence (AI)-Generated Custom Code on AWS

 This is a CDK project developed with TypeScript.